wp-statistics/wp-statistics/readme.txt

 * Updated: Persian (fa_IR) language.
 * Updated: Arabic (ar) language.
 * Updated: rtl.css file for new version.
+* Updated: Lots of code comments.
 * Removed: "Alternate map location" setting as it has been made redundent by the new overview display settings.
+* Removed: "Chart type" setting as chart types are now hard coded to the approriate type for the data.
+* Removed: HighCharts javascript library.
+* Removed: Unused function objectToArray().

 = 6.1 =
 * Added: Display of the current memory_limit setting from php.ini in the optimization page.